-When compiling your letters of recommendation, you will want to make sure that you have reached out to your professors.
+When compiling your letters of recommendation, you will want to ensure that you have reached out to your professors.
 Professors are often approached for letters of recommendation, so a good majority will be very willing to write one up for you.
 You will also want to reach out to professionals that you have worked with in the field to request a letter of recommendation.

 Getting accepted to a dental school means that you are one step closer to becoming a Dentist.
 You should expect to be in dental school for the next four years.
 Upon completion of dental school, you will get a DDS or a DMD.

 During your time at dental school, your school may offer various opportunities that can help with communication skills and patient base education.
 These opportunities could include volunteer positions, clubs, and other avenues of community involvement.
-It is important to take advantage of these opportunities as much as you can.
+It is crucial to take advantage of these opportunities as much as you can.

 Once you graduate from dental school, you will need to get your dental license.
 The first part of getting your license is completing a written exam.
-The written exam is the same exam for all states, so you will not have to worry about varying tests.
+The written exam is the same for all states, so you will not worry about varying tests.
 This written exam is called the National Board Dental Examination.

 There are many different career options when it comes to dentistry and the successful completion of educational requirements.
-You will discover that the field is expansive and you go down unique avenues to follow your interests, finding a career option that is perfect for you and your goals after completing a dental program.
+You will discover that the field is expansive, and you go down unique avenues to follow your interests, finding a career option that is perfect for you and your goals after completing a dental program.

-Many Dentists will choose to work in traditional private practice, this can be as the sole dentist or with other dentists in a group practice.
+Many Dentists will choose to work in traditional private practice; this can be as the sole dentist or with other dentists in a group practice.
 Traditionally in private practice, the dentist or dentists are the owners of the practice.

-In public health dentistry the focus is on community settings.
+In public health dentistry, the focus is on community settings.
 Promoting oral healthcare and helping plan health policy for disease prevention is the primary role of a Public Health Dentist.
 There are also opportunities in Public Health Dentistry for education and research.